oliviabon77/Sales-performance-analysis/README.md

 These fields support operational and revenue analysis.

 ### 6. Generate Business Insights
 The analysis identifies:

-- The top revenue-generating product color by year
-- Average business-day lead time by product category
+-Revenue appeared concentrated among a small subset of product colors and categories, suggesting opportunities for targeted inventory planning and merchansizing optimization.

-## Example Findings
+## Findings
 Based on the analysis in the notebook/script:

 - Red was the top revenue color in 2021.